 Path independence

-(b) Find a function such that gives the vector field that is integrated in (a).
+• (b) Find a function f(x,y) such that f gives the vector field that is integrated in (a).